Lessons from Teachers: How School Design Can Attract and Keep Teachers

 The Corgan education studio creates professional spaces for teachers to combat stress and make teaching more enjoyable through the use of professional upholstery and design elements leveraged from corporate environments.

-The impact of design on the teaching profession is felt most in the space that teachers spend a majority of their day—the classroom.
+The impact of design on the teaching profession is felt most in the space where teachers spend the majority of their day—the classroom.
 Yet, these spaces do not always put teachers first, as evidenced by survey results finding that 25 percent of teachers stated having classroom or learning environments that are limiting is a main source of stress for them – on par with pressure from administration and lack of support from school leadership.

 Unlike a typical office job, teachers spend most of their time on their feet interacting with students and often don’t have time for some of the most basic of functions like eating, refilling water, making personal calls or even using the facilities.
 The classroom experience for teachers also can isolate them from their peers throughout the day with little time – or space – to collaborate with others.
 Combine these things with limited personalization or power of choice for teachers in learning environments, and they often can be left feeling unsupported.

 While there are differences in the general environment and work setting between teachers and professionals in other fields, there are also a number of similarities.
 All professionals need spaces carved out for personal time and even basic amenities such as natural light or professional and flexible furniture.
-From benching workstations that can help create an open floor plan and maximize square footage, to providing teachers with sit to stand desk options and furnishing the room with professional upholstery, many of the design tactics that we see leveraged by professionals in other fields can also have a positive impact when designing a school or classroom.
+From benching workstations that can help create an open floor plan and maximize square footage, to providing teachers with sit-to-stand desk options and furnishing the room with professional upholstery, many of the design tactics that we see leveraged by professionals in other fields can also have a positive impact when designing a school or classroom.

 Simply look at recent design evolutions in the healthcare industry.
-They faced similar challenges to address unique workplace requirements such as rigid work schedules, contamination restrictions, and high stress environments where they’re also “always on” with little down time.
+They faced similar challenges to address unique workplace requirements such as rigid work schedules, contamination restrictions, and high-stress environments where they’re also “always on” with little downtime.
 Healthcare facilities by nature require patient-centric spaces which historically has resulted in limited footprints for staff.
 However, healthcare design continues to evolve as evidenced by today’s newer nurse stations.
 What once were large central nurse stations are now becoming smaller, decentralized stations that provide more convenient and efficient spaces for a variety of nursing tasks throughout the day.

 Drawing inspiration from these latest healthcare trends, schools are now creating new multi-functional “teacher unions” and soon may offer “satellite pod” spaces that serve as an anchoring place for different types of work and professional collaboration.